A simple proof of the fundamental theorem of Galois theory: Preliminaries

 \begin{proof} Consider the set of pairs $(E,\tau)$, where $K \subseteq E \subseteq L$ is an intermediate field and $\tau : E \to M$ is a homomorphism extending $\sigma$.
 We define $(E,\tau) \leq (E',\tau')$ by $E \subseteq E'$ and $\tau'|_E = \tau$.
 This defines a partial order in which every chain has an upper bound -- simply take the union.
 Thus, by Zorn's Lemma there is a maximal pair $(E,\tau)$, and we need to prove $E = L$.
 Let $a \in L$ with minimal polynomial $f \in E[T]$ over $E$.
 By means of $\tau : E \to M$ we can see $M$ as an extension of $E$.
 Then the image of $f$ in $M[T]$ has a root in $M$, since $M$ is algebraically closed.
 By \cref{univ} we can therefore extend $\tau$ to a homomorphism $E(a) \to M$.
 Since $(E,\tau)$ is maximal, this shows $E(a) = E$, so that $a \in E$. \end{proof}

-\begin{rem} The assumption that $M$ is algebraically closed is much too strong: It suffices that $L/K$ has a generating set such that the minimal polynomial of every generator has a root in $M$.
-Moreover, in the case of a finite extension, which we are mainly interested in, Zorn's Lemma is not necessary to prove \cref{extend}.
+\begin{rem} In the case of a finite extension, which we are mainly interested in, Zorn's Lemma is not necessary to prove \cref{extend}.
 Here, an induction on the degree does the job. \end{rem}